-The research was carried out by Peter Horton, Peter Jackson, Duncan Cameron and Richard Bruce, all members of the Grantham Centre management group, and Grantham Scholar supervisors Lenny Koh, Dan Brockington, Jurriaan Ton and Michelle Holdsworth, with Steve Banwart, formerly of the University of Sheffield’s Department of Civil Engineering, and Garrett Brown from the Department of Politics.
+Members of our Management Board Peter Horton, Peter Jackson, Duncan Cameron and Richard Bruce are all co-authors.
+As are Grantham Scholar supervisors Lenny Koh, Dan Brockington, Jurriaan Ton, Michelle Holdsworth, Steve Banwart, and Garrett Brown.

-Described by the journal’s editor as a “tour de force”, the paper, ‘An agenda for integrated system-wide interdisciplinary agri-food research’, advocates a system-wide approach that integrates our thinking about all aspects of food production and consumption.
+Described by the journal’s editor as a tour de force, the paper advocates a system-wide approach that integrates our thinking about all aspects of food production and consumption.

-After providing a holistic model of the agri-food system and showing how it necessitates research in many areas, the authors propose two specific ways forward:
+After providing a holistic model of the agri-food system and showing how it necessitates research in many areas, the authors propose 2 specific ways forward.

 The paper concludes by proposing an agenda for research that combines these two approaches.

-SheFF Director Peter Jackson, said he was delighted with the reception received by the paper, which has already been downloaded 2,900 times.
+SheFF Director Peter Jackson is delighted with how the paper’s been received, it has already been downloaded 2,900 times.
 He said: “Food research can no longer be confined to disciplinary silos.
 Moving forward, we need to face the challenges of interdisciplinary working.
 Our paper makes an important step in that direction.”

 Read ‘An agenda for integrated system-wide interdisciplinary agri-food research’